 Steam cooking requires no extra oils or fats, which means that it is a good choice for people who are watching their calorie intake.
 It’s also impossible to burn food in a steam oven.
 Many people use pressure cookers to slowly cook foods while they are out at work, ready for a nutritious meal once they get home.

 Sadly, you can’t use a steam oven to give meats a golden brown look.
 You could, of course, put some steam cooked chicken on the grill for a couple of minutes to finish it off, if you really like the “flame grilled” look.

 How Do They Work?

-Most steam ovens are quite small – between microwave sized and the size of a full stove.
+Most steam ovens are quite small and compact – between microwave sized and the size of a full stove.
 They come with a detachable reservoir for the water and do not need to be connected to a water supply.

 Steam ovens are capable of reaching temperatures of between 212 degrees and as high as 570 degrees.
 They can be used for slow cooking and defrosting, or to rapidly cook meats and vegetables.

 Types of Steam Oven